 Many major automotive supply chains implement AR and VR technologies as part of their R&D and design processes.
-Among the most effective applications of XR are prototype testing by the end-customer, VR remote development, and VR-powered self-driving car tests.
-On the other hand, VR-embedded technologies are more widely applied in the R&D field, where they are mostly used for training purposes and remote manufacturing.
+Among the most effective applications of XR are prototype testing by the end customer, VR remote development, and VR-powered self-driving car tests.

 In the wake of widespread digitalization, the market of the automotive industry is becoming more consumer-focused.
-Automotive companies seek to create more personalized marketing models to satisfy their audience.
-By applying Extended Reality Automotive solutions, car producers now offer to their customers augmented and virtual car configurators, showcasing of exterior accessory parts, virtual test-driving, and virtual showrooms.
+Automotive companies seek to create more personalized marketing models to satisfy their audiences.
+By applying Extended Reality Automotive solutions, car producers now offer to their customers augmented and virtual car configurators, showcasing, virtual test-driving, and virtual showrooms.

-XR-powered solutions are also penetrating in the delivery of aftersales services.
-Among the main use cases is rescued assist apps, virtual technical handbooks, and augmented damage analysis.
+XR-powered solutions are also penetrating the delivery of aftersales services.
+Among the main use cases are rescued assist apps, virtual technical handbooks, and augmented damage analysis.

 The Most Prominent Use Cases in the Automotive Industry